ashirt-ops/ashirt-deployments/ecs/README.md

 # Manage Ashirt

-If you need to interact with the database set `maintenance_mode` to `true` to provision a bastion with network access to the RDS instance.
+If you need to interact with the database set `maintenance_mode` to `true` and run `terraform apply` to provision a bastion with network access to the RDS instance.

-To debug a production instance set `debug_mode` to `true` to provision network access to the `debug_port`.
+To debug a production instance set `debug_mode` to `true` and run `terraform apply` to provision network access to the `debug_port`.
 This should normally be used in conjunction with `maintenance_mode`.
 To disable `debug_mode` properly you may need to re-create the web service.

 ```sh
 terraform apply -var-file vars.tfvars -replace aws_ecs_service.ashirt-web --auto-approve